1904labs/android-utils/README.md

     - `RoomCookieCache`: A [Dao](https://developer.android.com/reference/androidx/room/Dao) for the AndroidX Room library that stores persistent cookies in a SQLite database
 - `is401Unauthorized()`
     - Any easy way to check if a Throwable is a Retrofit HttpException with a 401 code.
+- `is400BadRequest()`
+    - Any easy way to check if a Throwable is a Retrofit HttpException with a 400 code.

 To include these components in your project, add the following dependency:
 ```